kulshekhar/ts-jest/e2e/README.md

 1. A bundle (we'll call it `[bundle]`) will be created for `ts-jest` using `npm pack` (`yarn pack` is buggy).

-    The `prepublish` script will be run, so `clean` and `build` (that is why e2e tests are launched before the others, since it's building as part of the process)
+    The `prepare` script will be run, so `clean` and `build` (that is why e2e tests are launched before the others, since it's building as part of the process)

 2. a sub-folder is created in the main temp dir of the OS, let's refer to it as `[e2e-temp]`
 3. a template directory `[e2e-temp]/__templates__/[xxx]` is created for each `__templates__/[xxx]` by copying files